|

 in the reserve.
 Just downstream of this bridge is where

-the Garden dumps into the St. Mary's.
+the Garden River dumps into the St. Mary's.
 This is the town of Garden

 River.
 Approx the first 22 kilometers of the river are in